 You can learn how to increase willpower

-The good news: Studies on the biology of willpower show that, although it can be exhausted with use, like a muscle, it can also be strengthened.
+The good news: studies on the biology of willpower show that, like a muscle, it can also be strengthened.
 Exercise and meditation can create neural pathways that bolster self-control.
 But the building blocks of willpower start with the golden rules of good health: Eating smart, sleeping well, and managing stress.
 Also, learning to prioritize responsibilities.

 1. Eat smart